fengruoyijiu/inflation-notecirculation/README.md

-Analysing the relationship between inflation and growth rate of BoE n… …otes in circulation
+Analysing the relationship between inflation and growth rate of BoE notes in circulation

 Data source:
 1. Notes in circulation data